 Food Pantry Go Bags are a way to provide food while respecting social distancing guidelines to keep all members of our community safe.
-We will do our best to ensure each bag contains a variety of protein, carbohydrates, vegetables, fruit, and snacks.
-We also have a limited supply of hygiene items and safer sex supplies.
+We will do our best to ensure each bag contains a variety of protein, grains, vegetables, fruit, and snacks.
+We also have a limited supply of hygiene items and safe sex supplies.

 We are so appreciative of the greater Coug community with their on-going interest to support the food pantry on the Pullman campus.
 Due to these changing and uncertain times, more and more of our WSU undergraduate and graduate students are seeking food and hygiene assistance.
 Monetary donations received will be used to replenish, as needed, our pantry’s inventory of food items such as grains, proteins, soups, canned vegetables and fruits, and other non-perishable items to help meet the needs of students utilizing this resource.

 Donations can be directed to our Division of Student Affairs | WSU Pullman Food Pantries for Students Fund here with an indication that this specific donation is to support the food pantry.
 We thank you for your continued support and generosity.